Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ## Motivation

-During the migration of Dokka analysis to K2, several questions arose around KDoc reference resolution.
+During the migration of Dokka analysis to K2, several questions arose around KDoc links resolution.
 In particular, it was unclear how a link to an extension should be resolved in the presence of type parameters.
-Reference resolution in KDoc is not fully specified, and for this reason some cases are currently implemented differently in K1 and K2 analysis.
+Link resolution in KDoc is not fully specified, and for this reason some cases are currently implemented differently in K1 and K2 analysis.

 The goal of this document is to try to describe consistent rules on how KDoc links to extensions should be resolved.